ndDhakad/SpaceXNext/README.md

 ##  Design, Accessibility and Semantic markup

-- I have tried to achieve almost the same UI as expected.
-I have Changed the 'Launch Year' filter to drop-down, so that is number of years increases a select list can represent this filter in better way.
+- I have tried to achieve the same UI as expected in addition to it I have also added 'Apply' and 'Reset' buttons.
 - I have used 'Grid' system to achieve responsive behaviour for all kinds of devices.
 - I have tried to kep my code modular and created components like projectCard/ noDataAlert/ sidePanel that can be reused accross the application.